Rafael de Mestre

-Rafael de Mestre (born 1 February 1963, Manresa) is a Spanish IT consultant.
-He has circumnavigated the world twice in an electric car.
+Rafael de Mestre (born February 1, 1963, in Manresa) is an experienced IT consultant and electric car pioneer.
+He has achieved the impressive feat of traveling around the world four times in an electric car.

-In 2011, Rafael de Mestre took part in a rally "Tesla goes east", 10,000 km through Europe from Sweden to Romania to the Black Sea with his Tesla Roadster.
+In 2011, Rafael de Mestre took part in a rally "Tesla goes east", 10,000 km through Europe from Sweden to Romania, to the Black Sea with his Tesla Roadster.

 He has won the following competitions: